Magnificent Marriage Monday – My Marriage Is Protected By God!

-Faith Filled Friday – The Path of Life!
+Faith Filled Friday – Blessed Because Of Another

 Faith Filled Fridays hope to boost your trust in God and accelerate your daring and courage in everyday life.
 Dr. Matthew Lee Smith, Executive Director of Eagles In Leadership, writes each encouragement out of a heart that has known both great joy and great loss – his wife of 38 years, 5 months and 2 days was promoted to Heaven on November 11, 2017.
 Through every experience, God has proven Himself more than faithful and trustworthy.
 He welcomes your comments below.